phucd5/whisper-asr/README.md

 ### Examples

-Training a pre-trained local model on the Vietnameselanguage with the google/fleurs dataset
+Training a pre-trained local model on the Vietnamese language with the google/fleurs dataset

 ```shell
 python ../train.py \